Interplay between time and energy in bosonic noisy quantum metrology

 \subsection{Temperature estimation $n_E$}

-Here we consider the estimation of temperature $n_E$.
-Note the difference with equilibrium thermometry, where the system is known to be in the Gibbs state.
+Here we consider the estimation of the parameter $n_E$, which corresponds to the temperature of the bosonic environment\footnote{Strictly speaking, the two estimation problems are equivalent if $\omega$ is known, since $n_E=1/(e^{\hbar\omega/k_BT}-1)$.}.
+Note the difference with equilibrium thermometry, where the system is assumed to be in the Gibbs state.
 On the contrary, here we consider dynamical protocols, where unitary operations and measurements can be implemented before reaching equilibrium~\cite{hovhannisyan2021optimal}.
 Only such an approach allows for properly including the total time as a resource.
-In such formulation, the problem has been intensively discussed for finite-dimensional systems in \cite{Sekatski2022optimal}.
-Effectively, the parameter to be estimated is $n_E$ is included in scalars multiplying Lindblad operators.
+In such formulation, the problem has been intensively discussed for finite-dimensional systems in~\cite{Sekatski2022optimal} and in the Gaussian domain in~\cite{Mirkhalaf2024}.

-For the estimation of the parameter $n_E$, the bound \eqref{eq:noisebound} gives:
+The parameter $n_E$ to be estimated is a scalar multiplying the Lindblad operators, and the bound \eqref{eq:noisebound} gives:

-Similarly to the previous case, the bounds scale linearly with the number of photons.
+Similarly to the previous case, this bound scales linearly with the number of photons.
 Note, however, that here using a coherent state offers no advantage over using a vacuum---indeed, the output state is the same as for the vacuum, only displaced by an $n_E$-independent factor.
-Therefore, for obtaining the optimal possible scaling with $N$ it is necessary to use a nonclassical state of light.
+Therefore, for obtaining the optimal scaling with $N$ it is necessary to use a nonclassical state of light.

-As an exemplary strategy for saturating the bound consider preparing the initial state as the Fock state $\ket{N}$ and performing photon counting after a small time.
+As an exemplary strategy for saturating the bound, consider preparing the initial state as the Fock state $\ket{N}$ and performing photon counting after a small time.
 For $tN\Gamma(1+n_E)\ll 1$, we have approximately (see App. \ref{app:temperature} for exact formulas):